ganainy/appium-traverser/README.md

 ## Agent-Based Architecture

-This branch implements a new agent-based architecture for the Android app crawler, replacing the previous LLM implementation with a more flexible and extensible agent model using Google Generative AI (Gemini).
+This project implements an agent-based architecture for the Android app crawler using Google Generative AI (Gemini).
+The agent follows the ReAct (Reason-Act-Observe) pattern for intelligent app exploration.

-### Agent Architecture
+### How It Works

 The agent-based architecture uses Google Generative AI (Gemini) for multimodal analysis of mobile app screens, making intelligent decisions about what UI actions to take next.
 The implementation focuses on direct API integration with the Google Generative AI SDK, providing a cleaner and more maintainable codebase.